-July 26, 2016 - observed class 9 with guest instructor Jay Petty - Jay taught Tai No Henko, Tai No Henko leading to a pin, Katatetori Kokyunage, Morotetori Kokyunage, Katatetori Iriminage, Katatetori Iriminage with a breakfall, Katatetori Kotegaeshi, Tsuki attack and evade, Yokomenuchi Shihonage Omote, and Kokyudosa.
+July 26, 2016 - audited class 9 with guest instructor Jay Petty - Jay taught Tai No Henko, Tai No Henko leading to a pin, Katatetori Kokyunage, Morotetori Kokyunage, Katatetori Iriminage, Katatetori Iriminage with a breakfall, Katatetori Kotegaeshi, Tsuki attack and evade, Yokomenuchi Shihonage Omote, and Kokyudosa.
 I will need to observe class until I'm able to participate again.
 This should be fine since Sensei is teaching a lot of 2nd kyu techniques in class these days to get several students ready for their 2nd kyu tests.

-July 28, 2016 - observed class 10 with Roderick Johnson - Sensei taught what looked like a bokken version of a similar technique taught by Jay Petty on Tuesday followed by the bokken versions of Katatetori Nikyo Ura and Katatetori Kaiten Nikyo to Kotegaeshi followed by the open hand versions of Katatetori Nikyo Ura and Katatetori Kaiten Nikyo to Kotegaeshi.
+July 28, 2016 - audited class 10 with Roderick Johnson - Sensei taught what looked like a bokken version of a similar technique taught by Jay Petty on Tuesday followed by the bokken versions of Katatetori Nikyo Ura and Katatetori Kaiten Nikyo to Kotegaeshi followed by the open hand versions of Katatetori Nikyo Ura and Katatetori Kaiten Nikyo to Kotegaeshi.
 The class ended with Jiyu Waza (freestyle) practice where everyone took turns practicing their techniques on others one person at a time.
 All in all, an action-packed class with detailed step-by-step instructions.

-August 1, 2016 - observed class 11 with John Holt - John substituted for Sensei today.
+August 1, 2016 - audited class 11 with John Holt - John substituted for Sensei today.
 John taught Shomenuchi sword striking followed by open hand Shomenuchi, Shomenuchi Ikkyo Omote, Shomenuchi Shihonage Omote and Ura, and Shomenuchi Kaitenage Omote.
 Class ended with a spirited Jiyu Waza practice.
 John encouraged me to participate in the training, including the sword strikes and basic attacks.

-August 2, 2016 - observed class 12 with Dr. John Porter - Dr. John taught Tai No Henko followed by a number of tenkan-pivot-step techniques including Katatetori Sumiotoshi, Katateori Nikyo, Katatetori Udegari, Katatetori Kokyunage, Katatetori Shihonage, Tsuki Kaitenage, Tuski Sankyo, and Tsuki Koshinage.
+August 2, 2016 - audited class 12 with Dr. John Porter - Dr. John taught Tai No Henko followed by a number of tenkan-pivot-step techniques including Katatetori Sumiotoshi, Katateori Nikyo, Katatetori Udegari, Katatetori Kokyunage, Katatetori Shihonage, Tsuki Kaitenage, Tuski Sankyo, and Tsuki Koshinage.
 "You never move backwards.
 Even when you think you're moving backwards, you're moving forward," Dr. John said.

-August 6, 2016 - USAF Summer Camp 2016 - My Aikido colleague, Ken1, and I trekked from downtown Philly to Absecon to do a day's worth of seminar events at this year's USAF Summer Camp held at the Stockton Seaview Hotel and Golf Club.
+August 6, 2016 - USAF Summer Camp 2016 - My aikido colleague, Ken1, and I trekked from downtown Philly to Absecon to do a day's worth of seminar events at this year's USAF Summer Camp held at the Stockton Seaview Hotel and Golf Club.
 We attended five classes in all starting with the 6:30am class and ending our day with the 2:00pm class.
 I practiced a number of rolls prior to the 9:00am class, but I'm not 100% yet.
 I'm still taking it easy after my recent surgery, so I sat out on most of the techniques while Ken1 was actively participating.
 Each class was about 45 to 50 minutes of intense, fast-paced instruction.
 Some techniques were basic.
 Others, such as those taught by Waka Sensei, combined several techniques into one.
 Waka Sensei is the real deal.
 He is fluid, graceful, and powerful without relying on brute strength.
 He walked around the room demonstrating each technique to small groups of practitoners and allowing them to attack him as uke.
 Osawa Sensei exhibited raw power in his movements, as heard and felt from the thunderous poundings on the mat from his ukes.
 He liked that I was practicing my wrist stretching exercises during lunch.
 Julia Freedgood Sensei, whom I was unfamiliar with until today, deserves special mention.
 She is small and stocky yet exhibits the kind of flexibility that would put a yoga teacher to shame.
 Her techniques were minimal in movement yet powerful in outcome.
 There were many more white belts at this event than at the Christmas Seminar, so I felt more at home.
 Our dojo was well represented with Dr. John, John, Brendan, Ken1, Ramla, Shanti, and me.
 A super bonus is I got to meet Jonathan Weiner Sensei whose videos have helped me prepare for my 5th kyu test.
-All in all, Summer Camp is a fantastic experience for any aspiring Aikidoka.
+All in all, Summer Camp is a fantastic experience for any aspiring aikidoka.

-August 8, 2016 - observed class 13 with Brendan Ryan - Brendan taught Tai No Henko, Katatetori Shihonage Omote and Ura, Morotetori Kokyuho, and two versions of Katatetori Iriminage.
+August 8, 2016 - audited class 13 with Brendan Ryan - Brendan taught Tai No Henko, Katatetori Shihonage Omote and Ura, Morotetori Kokyuho, and two versions of Katatetori Iriminage.
 A new black belt I had not seen before participated in class.

-August 9, 2016 - observed class 14 with Dr. John Porter - Dr. John taught Morotetori Kokyuho with and without bokken, Morotetori Kokyunage with Irimi Tenkan, Morotetori Shihonage Omote and Ura Morotetori Jujinage, Morotetori Kotegaeshi, Morotetori Udekeminage, Morotetori Sankyo with Irimi Tenkan, Morotetori Sankyo Omote, Morotetori Kaitenage (Sankyo to Kaitenage), Morotetori Sankyo into Kaitenage into Shihonage, Morotetori Sankyo into Kaitenage into Udekeminage, Morotetori Sankyo into Kaitenage into Maki Otoshi, Tsuki to the face echo Kotegaeshi, Kata Jodan Tsuki (Jodan means "to the face") Sumi Otoshi, Kata Jodan Tsuki Kokyunage, and Kata Jodan Tsuki Faceplant.
+August 9, 2016 - audited class 14 with Dr. John Porter - Dr. John taught Morotetori Kokyuho with and without bokken, Morotetori Kokyunage with Irimi Tenkan, Morotetori Shihonage Omote and Ura Morotetori Jujinage, Morotetori Kotegaeshi, Morotetori Udekeminage, Morotetori Sankyo with Irimi Tenkan, Morotetori Sankyo Omote, Morotetori Kaitenage (Sankyo to Kaitenage), Morotetori Sankyo into Kaitenage into Shihonage, Morotetori Sankyo into Kaitenage into Udekeminage, Morotetori Sankyo into Kaitenage into Maki Otoshi, Tsuki to the face echo Kotegaeshi, Kata Jodan Tsuki (Jodan means "to the face") Sumi Otoshi, Kata Jodan Tsuki Kokyunage, and Kata Jodan Tsuki Faceplant.
 The class ended with a spirited Jiyu Waza (freestyle) practice followed by Kokyudosa.
 A couple of students from another dojo participated in class.